danieldominguete/XploreML/README.md

 - docs: links for tutorials and reciples used
 - guides: instructions for working with this project
 - lab: experimental scripts for discovery and initial testing
-- lib: XploreML official library
-- main: main template scripts
+- src: source code with libraries, labs and main scripts
 - outputs: folder for outputs produced by scripts experiments
 - static: static files for experiments
 - test: test template scripts